The Great Martian War 1913–1917: Historical Records

+Following an apparent attack on London by a single alien tripod, the Allies discover that the Martians are vulnerable to Glanders, a terrestrial bacteria endemic to horses.
+Now standing on the brink of total defeat by the invaders, the Allies engineer Glanders into a bioweapon despite the risk of triggering a pandemic.
+The weapon is released and kills the Martians in couple of weeks, winning the war.
+However, the disease mutates after coming into contact with the humans, resulting in millions more deaths in the following pandemic than had occurred during the war.

+Throughout the documentary, modern historians are viewed offering opposing views about the conflict's many controversies.
+They all disagree on an incendiary new discovery centered around the previously uncrackable "Martian Code", a vast century-old cache of Martian documents seized following the end of the war.
+These messages are warnings from the "Martians" themselves about the true culprit behind invasion: a liquid metal lifeform (which mankind names "Victacite") that entices other, intelligent species into appropriating its highly-adaptable technology.
+Integrating itself into all civilizations it finds, Victacite slowly causes its host species to rapidly advance technologically and expand the population until they become too numerous on their homeworld, at which point the host species will seek to colonize new worlds.
+Eventually Victacite will force humans to wage war on other worlds in order to spread its parasitic existence, ready to "infect" whichever alien species manages to defeat us in order to repeat the cycle again.

 Main cast

 Reception

 One film reviewer found the film gripping and "not only fascinating to watch, but very realistic right to the very end".
 Another reviewer commented that the film may be "best described as an interesting curiosity".
 According to a reviewer for Postmedia News, the film is "a novelty, but an inventive and surprisingly engaging novelty".
 Still another reviewer states, "What an audacious, perfectly clever, and perfectly realized project.
 The utmost skill and craftsmanship have delivered this merging of faux archival-style (scratched, battered) footage (appearing as though from The Great War) with an endless CGI army of ruthless Titan alien machines.
 To my mind, the result was utterly awesome, and 'awesome' is not a word I throw around lightly.
 Indeed, the entire film seems authentic, and to have pulled it off so satisfactorily reflects uncommonly well on The Great Martian War’s creative team".